CompletionException/receipt-processor-challenge/README.md

 Created go api.
 Follows api.yml expectations.
 All input fields are expected to be of type string.
 Type conversion is done in business logic as it should be.

 Keeps track of user ids passed for receipt point calculations.
-They are not safe to use currently as the map is accessed during while memory is volatile.

 ## Tech Debt
- - User mapping done while async.
  - API testing
  - More business logic testing
  - Docker